 There are no significant or material orders passed by any regulators or courts ortribunals impacting the going concern status and Company's operations in future.

-| ||For and On Behalf of the Board of Directors |
+| ||For and on behalf of the Board of Directors |

 | ||Dr. Azad Moopen |

-|Place: Dubai ||Chairman & Managing Director |
+|Place: Dubai ||Chairman and Managing Director |

 |Date: June 23 2020 ||DIN: 00159403 |